My clients sometimes report that — although they felt ready to give a talk or speak up in a meeting — when the time came, their minds went blank.

 It’s just that, sometimes, we don’t hear them.

-You Can’t Fight a “Blank Mind,” But You Can Push Back On Inaccurate Thoughts
+It’s Hard to Fight a “Blank Mind” (Tip: Try Breathing Out), But Easy to Push Back On Inaccurate Thoughts

 Why is it worth unmasking the “blanked out” thought?